Napoletana Pizzeria Restaurant Review, Mountain View

 Reviewer: Foodnut.com Napoletana Pizzeria 1910 W. El Camino Real Mountain View, CA 94040 650-969-4884 |

 Napoletana Pizzeria is a new Naples style pizzeria in Mountain View.
-This unlikely strip mall location houses a pretty authentic thin crust Neapolitan pizza place.
+This unlikely strip mall location (Next to Cost Plus World Market), houses a low key, authentic thin crust Neapolitan pizza place.
 We first learned about this place from a thread on Chowhound.
 As the waitress put it, these authentic pizzas cook for about 90 seconds in their 900° wood burning oven.
+Our last visit was Summer 2019.

 Cuisine – Italian